JuliaEarth/ImageQuilting.jl/README.md

 * `tilesize` is the tile size used to scan `img`
 * `n` is the number of tiles to stitch together in the output
 * `tol` is the tolerance used for finding best tiles
+* `show` tells whether to show the output image or not

 Example
 -------